ANTH2702 Environment, Power and Disasters in Asia

 - Students are able to (1) demonstrate critical knowledge of debates and discourses surrounding contemporary environmental issues in Asia, as this region is affected by globalisation; assess the assumptions of diverse attitudes toward the environment; and demonstrate an understanding of the complexities of environmental transformations and human–environment interactions in postcolonial Asia; (2) demonstrate 'ethical sensitivity towards our diverse and globalised world', particularly in relation to decisions regarding deployment and conservation of natural resources; (3) demonstrate an ability to critically review, analyse, sumarise and synthesise theoretical and academic literature on the environment in Asia; demonstrate an ability to respond more incisively to statements made in media and other public sources concerning environmental issues; (4) demonstrate an ability to formulate, investigate and discuss research questions informed by an interdisciplinary literature on the environment in Asia and develop arguments based on a critical evaluation of evidence; and (5) demonstrate an ability to communicate anthropological and sociological ideas, principles and knowledge to specialist and non-specialist audiences using a range of formats (written, oral, visual etc.).

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) written work; and (3) in-class exercise.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) written work; and (3) in-class exercise.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.